-In addition to the application fee, transfer students must also pay a \$10 transcript evaluation fee, if credit is to be transferred.
+There is no fee to apply to Mountwest.
+Transfer students must pay a \$20 transcript evaluation fee if credit is to be transferred.
 Fees paid to Mountwest are valid for one academic year (fall, spring and summer semesters) only.
 If a student does not attend that Academic year, the student must reapply and pay the admission fee again.
-Students enrolled through the Early Admission High School program will not be reassessed a fee when applying as freshmen.
 All fees paid to Mountwest are nonrefundable.